vti/stew/README.md

 # NAME

-App::stew - It's new $module
+App::stew - stew your binaries!

 # SYNOPSIS

-    use App::stew;

 # DESCRIPTION

-App::stew is ...

-# LICENSE

-Copyright (C) vti.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

-vti <viacheslav.t@gmail.com>
+Viacheslav Tykhanovskyi, `vti@cpan.org`.

+# COPYRIGHT

+Copyright (C) 2015, Viacheslav Tykhanovskyi.

+This program is free software, you can redistribute it and/or modify it under the same terms as Perl 5.10.